zinefer/zinefer.github.com/content/projects/aluminum-skull-casting/index.md

 This mold had a bigger sprue and I made the mold significantly larger than any of the previous ones.
 I used a cheap unscented dinner candle to drip wax to use as a glue.

-After filling the mold with plaster I set it on a diy vibrating table>.
+After filling the mold with plaster I set it on a diy vibrating table.
 After evacuating the wax I left the mold in the oven and turned it up to ~450F.
 I did this to try to keep the aluminum molten for a longer amount of time inside the mold.
 I sure wish I had a kiln! 😉

 I made a mistake when pouring: I decided I wanted to puncture the foil above the riser so that I could see if the mold was full easier and a big chunk of sand fell right into the unprotected area.
 You can see that sand in the teeth area of my final casting.